 That remarkable progress is spontaneous, since one under embargos and pressure, is in need of the basic and necessary requirements and, consequently, forced to create and invent.
-Therefore, the industrial creativity and the invention regarding the aforementioned domains was fundamentally achieved through the Iranians resolution, determination, consistency and persistence.
+Therefore, industrial creativity and invention regarding the aforementioned domains were fundamentally achieved through the Iranian’s resolution, determination, consistency, and persistence.

-The following is a list of the main Islamic Republic of Iran’s Presidents, since the establishment in 1980.
+The following is a list of the main Islamic Republic of Iran Presidents, since its establishment in 1980.
 The President of Iran is the highest popularly elected official in the country, and currently is Hassan Rouhani:

 Akbar Hashemi Rafsanjani (1989-1997)

-During the course of late Hashemi Rafsanjani presidency, which was called “Construction Period,” Rafsanjani tried to reestablish and recreate the infrastructures, which have been destroyed during the 8 years of imposed war.
+During the course of the late Hashemi Rafsanjani’s presidency, which was called the “Construction Period,” Rafsanjani tried to reestablish and recreate the infrastructures, which have been destroyed during the 8 years of the imposed war.
 However, Rafsanjani’s family were greatly engaged in both political and financial affairs.

-His son Mehdi who detained in March 2015, and was sentenced to 15 years in prison, he had been convicted of security offences and financial crimes.
-Mehdi Rafsanjani has been directly involved in American sanctions against Iran, after 2009 election.
+His son Mehdi who was detained in March 2015, and sentenced to 15 years in prison, he had been convicted of security offenses and financial crimes.
+Mehdi Rafsanjani has been directly involved in American sanctions against Iran, after the 2009 election.

 Mohammad Khatami (1997-2005)

-When Mohammad Khatami took office, he promised to open a new dialogue with so-called International Community and doing social reform for women and youth.
-The problem is that Khatami ignored or attempted to ignore the reality, which most Iranians recognise, about this so-called “International Community.”
+When Mohammad Khatami took office, he promised to open a new dialogue with the so-called International Community and do social reform for women and youth.
+The problem is that Khatami ignored or attempted to ignore the reality, which most Iranians recognize, about this so-called “International Community.”

-To Iranians, the “International Community,” since decades have been being massacring, torturing, and assassinating other nations.
-An “International Community” which is known for taking poor nations as slaves, violating their sovereignty, stealing their wealth and national resources and dictating them how to dress and what to eat and how to live, etc.
+To Iranians, the “International Community,” for decades has been massacring, torturing, and assassinating other nations.
+An “International Community” is known for taking poor nations as slaves, violating their sovereignty, stealing their wealth and national resources, and dictating to them how to dress and what to eat and how to live, etc.

 The “International Community,” led by the US, have failed on both economic and military options to subordinate Iran, they recently have passed through two conceivable steps, which are cultural invasion and negotiations, two means by which the US and its allies effort to infiltrate Iran.

-During both Mohammed Khatami’s presidential terms, the western lifestyle was promoted in Iran, and the country has been culturally invaded.
-The term “cultural invasion”, “Cultural NATO”, “Cultural warfare” are all terms describing this situation and utilised by the Supreme Leader, occasionally.
+During both Mohammed Khatami’s presidential terms, the Western lifestyle was promoted in Iran, and the country has been culturally invaded.
+The term “cultural invasion”, “Cultural NATO”, and “Cultural warfare” are all terms describing this situation and utilized by the Supreme Leader, occasionally.

-The West has infiltrated to Iran, throughout investing hundred satellite channels; particularly broadcast in the Persian language, and manipulating the so-called concept “female liberation”, and still doing their best.
+The West has infiltrated Iran, by investing hundred satellite channels; particularly broadcast in the Persian language, and manipulating the so-called concept of “female liberation”, and still doing their best.
 They aim at destroying the Islamic Iranian lifestyle and human values, which is totally opposed to Western culture, spending billions of dollars in that regard.